Reactive purchasing is not a strategy.Five lessons to build a proactive program.

 Transition

-Qualification cost if switching suppliers, tooling write-offs, revalidation testing
+Qualification cost if switching, tooling write-offs, revalidation testing

 A supplier offering 10% lower unit price but shipping from a distant location with high defect rates and unreliable lead times may have a TCO that is 20% higher than the local, quality-stable alternative.
 TCO analysis should be part of every strategic sourcing decision for direct materials.